cbind/pwsh-enshrouded-server/README.md

 Recommended settings are:

 - Name
-- Password for Default user group
+- Password for a user group
 - Maximum Server slots

 Add a default access group to protect the server for foreign access.